TheScottMoore/TheScottMoore.github.io/algorithms.md

 returned.

 Shifting computational cost using data structures from the C++ Standard Template Library greatly improves performance and ultimately scalability.
-It is a great demonstration of my ability to implement optimization algorithms and data structures.
+It is a great demonstration of my ability to implement optimization algorithms and data structures, not to mention my newfound proficiency in cache management.